 Once the shoulders had been sewn, I took my collar piece, folded it in half (right side out), and attached it to the neck of the suit.

 My next step was adding the zipper.
 I did this by pinning it in place and sewing it down with a zipper foot.

 After the zipper had been sewn in, I pinned the back seam together and sewed it shut.

 Now it was time to close up the suit!
 Laying the costume down, inside-out, I pinned and sewed from the bottom of one foot, up to the crotch, and down to the bottom of the other foot.

 In a similar fashion, I sewed up the sleeves.

 Before attaching the sleeves to the bodysuit, I took the black V part of my pattern and used it to draw up an appropriately sized pattern piece for the Phoenix emblem.

 Then, I cut my new emblem out of the gold spandex, and carefully top-stitched it into place.

 Once that part was out of the way, I pinned and sewed my sleeves on, completing the bodysuit portion of the costume.

-Afterwards, I flipped in newly made tube inside out (or really, inside in), placed the seam line in the center, and folded the two ends in towards each other, then pinning and sewing them together.
+Afterward, I flipped in the newly made tube inside out (or really, inside in), placed the seam line in the center, and folded the two ends in towards each other, then pinning and sewing them together.